opencog/link-grammar/bindings/js-npm/README.md

     string = ref.types.CString
     int = ref.types.int

 These are just references to different native structs, which are all just pointers because we never use their actual referenced object.

     ParseOptions = pointerType
     Dictionary = pointerType
     Sentence = pointerType
     Linkage = pointerType

-    CNode = Struct(
-    	label: ref.types.CString
-    	child: pointerType
-    	next: pointerType
-    	start: ref.types.int
-    	end: ref.types.int
-    )

-    CNodePtr = ref.refType CNode

 Here are the templates for the native functions we will use.